 The only thing which you need to keep in mind is that this power bank works the best with a USB-C Power Delivery (PD) charger.
 If you use a standard charger, it might not charge at its optimum speed.

-The PowerCore Essential 20000 PD bundles a USB-C to C cable, travel pouch, and a welcome guide.
+The PowerCore Essential 20000 PD bundles a USB-C to C cable, a travel pouch, and a welcome guide.
 Plus, it also includes an 18-month warranty.
 That said, the Power Delivery charger is not included.

 Also on Guiding Tech